MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-dependency-scanning.md

 ### What if there's no fix available?

 When no known fix is available, the following options are available as other methods of remediation until an upgraded component is available:
-* Stop using the component and remove it from your code - this removal will be detected upon your next build with the dependency scanning task installed
+* Stop using the component and remove it from your code - this removal is detected upon your next build with the dependency scanning task installed
 * Contribute a fix to the component itself.
 If your organization has specific guidelines around open-source contributions, follow those guidelines.
 * Dismissing the alert.
 However, alerts with no known fix still can pose a security threat to your organization.
 We recommend that you don't dismiss an alert just because there's no known fix.